 You could choose paint or stain, but what if you simply sanded and applied a natural, non-toxic, waterproof product like tung oil?

 Tung oil has been around for many years.
 The oil is extracted from the seed of the tung tree.
 It was used hundreds of years ago to preserve wood ships and other wooden objects.

 It’s still a favorite today because the oil penetrates into the wood, creating a relatively hard surface that repels water, giving it a waterproof finish.

-Another bonus is that tung oil seeps into the grain of the wood making the grain pop.
-In other words, the color of the wood is slightly darkened, giving the wood a rich, warm color or beings out the natural color of the wood.
+Another bonus is that tung oil seeps into the grain of the wood, making the grain pop.
+In other words, the color of the wood is slightly darkened, giving the wood a rich, warm color and brings out the natural color of the wood.